micka-coder/talmedia/tanakh/exodus/tanakh-exodus-chapter-19-rashi_en.md

 <b>Will be cast down.</b> From here we learn that those who are stoned are first pushed down from the stoning place from a height that is twice that of a man.
 <b>Cast down.</b> [יִיָּרֶה means:] will be thrown down to the ground as in: יָרָה בַיָּם — “hurled into the sea.”
 <b>When the horn is sounded.</b> When the horn will draw out a long sound, it is a sign of the departing of the Shechinah and the ceasing of the sound.
 Once it has departed they may ascend [the mountain].
 <b>The horn.</b> This refers to a ram’s horn for in Arabia a ram is called יוֹבְלָא .
-This horn was the horn of Yitzchok’s ram.
+This horn was the horn of Yitzchak’s ram.

 ### passuk 14
 <b>From the mountain to the people.</b> This teaches that Moshe did not turn his attention to his private affairs, but [that he went directly] “from the mountain to the people.”